lizzieinvancouver/morasoilinoculation/docs/notes/soilInoculationPilotProtocols.md

     * Place the seeds so that they are evenly distributed throughout the pot, 1-2 cm deep in the soil
   * Fill pot half way with sterilized matrix soil, then add inoculum as a mixture with water (or autoclaved field soil), then cover with more sterile matrix soil
   * 10% inoculation ratio means we should have about 90mL of inoculum in each soil pot and 900mL (or 0.9L) of sterile matrix soil
-  * Germinate seeds according to ideal germination conditions
+  * Germinate seeds according to ideal germination conditions (Kolotelo 2001)
+    * 20 degrees consistently
+    * Even moisture, moist but unsaturated media
+      * I suggest spraying each pot with a spray bottle each time germination is counted

   * Change gloves between handling any non-sterile material to avoid spread of pathogens between samples

 Things we need: